OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 # Salary

-Depending on past experience, up to 5500 euros monthly (``brut chargé'', that is total cost for the project), that is a monthly net salary of around 3000 euros.
+Depending on past experience, up to 5500 euros monthly (``brut chargé'': total cost for the project), that is a monthly net salary of up to circa 3000 euros.

 # Location